 Retention of the breath

 Our body does not have a sensor for the levels of oxygen (O2) in the blood.
 It does have a sensor for the level of carbon dioxide (CO2).
-What triggers our “air hunger” is carbon dioxide (CO2) in the blood.
+What triggers our air-shortage-discomfort, is carbon dioxide (CO2) in the blood.
 We all have a different tolerance for rising (CO2) level in the blood.

 Some people believe that denying food from their body, for a limited amount of time (fasting) has health benefit.
-Same way, there are some people who believe that denying oxygen from the body, for a limited amount of time (air hunger) has health benefits.
+Same way, there are some people who believe that denying oxygen from the body, for a limited amount of time (air shortage) has health benefits.

-Allowing (CO2) levels to rise in the blood and then suddenly allowing oxygen-exchange by completing the breathing cycle, works a bit like opening a clogged draining system by administrating sudden pressure.
+Allowing (CO2) levels to rise in the blood and then suddenly allowing oxygen-exchange by completing the breathing cycle, works a bit like opening a clogged draining-system, by administrating sudden pressure.